robertvanoverbeek/AirflowTutorial/README.md

 In the screen that follows, it is very easy to set up a basic Airflow Environment.
 Fill in:
 * A name for the environment;
 * Select a location closest to you.
 For instance europe-west1-d.
-Check https://cloud.google.com/compute/docs/regions-zones/ if you wnat to know more about server locations;
+Check https://cloud.google.com/compute/docs/regions-zones/ if you want to know more about server locations;
 * Machine type.
 For this tutorial you may choose the smallest configuration in terms of CPUs;
 * Disk size.
-At the time of writing the minumum is 20GB;
+At the time of writing the minimum is 20GB;
 * Python version.
 Select Python version 3.
 * Lastly click 'CREATE'.